Veere Di Wedding box office prediction: Kareena Kapoor-Sonam Kapoor starrer expected to open at Rs 4.5 crore

-- Veere Di Wedding early reactions: Bollywood stars thoroughly impressed with this ‘super fun flick’

-- Veere Di Wedding banned in Pakistan over ‘vulgar dialogues’; here is why trolls are calling it ‘karma’

-Kareena Kapoor, Sonam Kapoor, Shikha Talsania and Swara Bhasker starrer Veere Di Wedding has hit screens today.
+Kareena Kapoor, Sonam Kapoor, Shikha Talsania and Swara Bhasker starrer Veere Di Wedding hit the screens on June 1.
 Helmed by Khoobsurat director Shashanka Ghosh, Veere Di Wedding is an upbeat coming-of-age story revolving around the lives of four childhood friends Kalindi, Avni, Meera and Sakshi.
 Ten years later when these four best friends reunite, they don’t realize how much life has changed from what they expected.

 While Kareena Kapoor is back to the silver screen post a short sabbatical of two years after Udta Punjab, Veere Di Wedding also marks Sonam’s first film post her marriage.
-Together with Swara and Shikha’s powerful performances, the film has created quite a buzz in the minds of movie-goers.
+Together with Swara and Shikha’s powerful performances, the film has created quite the buzz in the minds of movie-goers.
 But will this female ensemble generate enough traction at the theatres?

 Film trade analyst Girish Johar expects the film to collect somewhere around Rs 4.5 crore on its opening day.
 Speaking about the film, he adds, “We have seen how Bollywood fans are now receptive to female-centric films like Raazi, Queen or Padmaavat for that matter.
 As long as good content is involved, the film is bound to do good.
 From the looks of it, the film is a fun, rib-tickling comedy and it will cater to an audience just looking to have a good time at the theatres.”